 Taking a Holistic Approach to Exercise

 For a holistic approach to clients’ desires to be fit and lose weight, some health centers choose to focus on changing the body through healing rather than re-shaping.
-Stefanie Bernhard, manager of GST Body in Los Angeles, explained that at their studio, they work with the fascia (connective tissue), which is an effective method for treating pain and injuries.
+Stefanie Bernhard, manager and senior teacher of GST Body in Los Angeles, explained that at their studio, they work with the fascia (connective tissue), which is an effective method for treating pain and injuries.

 The GST website informs clients that, “Through 20 years of study and clinical research, GST Body has developed proprietary technology specifically to address the unique requirements of fascia,” which looks at exercise as rehabilitation for the body based in science.
 Some of the benefits of the GST methods they mention include that it: “removes tissue calcification and adhesions, restructures tissue form and shape, restores tissue suppleness, re-educates tissue behavior and habits, reanimates tissue function.”